OpenTrons/support_docs/json-protocol.md

         2. for example, if `tip-offset` is 2, then the pipette will arrive 2 millimeters higher (negative will take it lower)
           3. Note: the `containers.json` defines each location’s depth, so if the `tip-offset` value is negative and goes too deep, the software will constrain it and prevent the tip from hitting the bottom of the location
       5. `delay` (optional)
-        1. how many milliseconds to pause after acting on a liquid
+        1. how many seconds to pause after acting on a liquid
         2. this is helpful for letting the liquid and air pressure settle in the tip
       6. `touch-tip` (optional)
         1. `true` or `false`